fedorukben/laserrun/README.md

 Changelog:

+1.4.7 -- Added boomerang collection for boomeranger.
+1.4.6 -- Added sound effects!
+New sounds for using ranged and melee weapons, and rain.
 1.4.5 -- Added sphinx mob.
 New map: Dull Desert.
 New Cactus blocks are scattered across arid maps.
 Added Sandstorm weather event.
 1.4.4 -- Text tips added for clarity.
 New map: Raging Rapids.
 Added sea serpent.
 Moved things around on launcher.
 1.4.3 -- New map: Icy Inlet.